rockdaboot/wget2/docs/wget2_manual.md

 * --no-ftps-resume-ssl

   Do not resume the SSL/TLS session in the data channel.
-When starting a data connection, Wget tries to resume the SSL/TLS session previously started in the control connection.
+When starting a data connection, Wget2 tries to resume the SSL/TLS session previously started in the control connection.
 SSL/TLS session resumption avoids performing an entirely new handshake by reusing the SSL/TLS parameters of a previous session.
-Typically, the FTPS servers want it that way, so Wget does this by default.
+Typically, the FTPS servers want it that way, so Wget2 does this by default.
 Under rare circumstances however, one might want to start an entirely new SSL/TLS session in every data connection.
 This is what --no-ftps-resume-ssl is for.

   --ftps-clear-data-connection
   All the data connections will be in plain text.
 Only the control connection will be under SSL/TLS.
-Wget will send a "PROT C" command to achieve this, which must be approved by the server.
+Wget2 will send a "PROT C" command to achieve this, which must be approved by the server.

   --ftps-fallback-to-ftp